MayankBharati/Chest-Xray-Federated-Learning-/README.md

-# Chest Xray Federated Learning
+# Chest X-ray Federated Learning

-The Chest Xray Federated Learning project is a Python-based implementation of federated learning techniques applied to chest X-ray images.
+The Chest X-ray Federated Learning project is a Python-based implementation of federated learning techniques applied to chest X-ray images.
 It aims to enable collaborative learning across multiple healthcare institutions while preserving data privacy.
 This README file provides an overview of the project, its features, installation instructions, and other important details.

 ## Features